 Wrecked by a stomach virus, relentless heat, and winds that pelted us with stinging sand, I was miserable and ready for pampering at Lake Manyara’s Escarpment Luxury Lodge.

 There were perhaps a dozen small circular bomba (houses) made from grass, mud, sticks, and cow dung, all enclosed inside a circular fence (enkang) fashioned from thorned Acacia branches.

 But from the moment the Maasai villagers came walking out to greet us, singing a song of jubilant welcome that hit me square in my soul, I felt my mood being lifted for the first time in days.

-The Maasai: An Introduction
+The Maasai People: An Introduction

 You’ll spot the brightly colored reds, blues and purples of their shúka (sheets worn wrapped around the body, with one over each shoulder and a third over the top of them) standing out vividly against the landscape.

 While it may be the world-renowned wildlife that draws most travelers to Tanzania, it’s the Maasai people who give the region its distinctive cultural flavor.
 Meeting the Maasai and getting to know more about their life in the savannah is an integral part of the East African travel experience.

 The Maasai are a Nilotic people indigenous to the African Great Lakes region, with roots that can be traced back to South Sudan.
 Their language, Maa, includes idioms still spoken in Ethiopia and Sudan today.

 According to their oral history, they began migrating south from the lower Nile Valley north of Kenya’s Lake Turkana sometime in the 15th century.
 They ultimately arrived in their current range between the 17th and late 18th century.

 By the mid-19th century Maasai territory included the entire Great Rift Valley as well as the lands that surrounded it.
-The Maasai people soon became as well-known for their strength as hunters and warriors (using spears, shields, and clubs that could be thrown accurately from up to 70 paces) as they were for their cattle-herding.
+The Maasai soon became as well-known for their strength as hunters and warriors (using spears, shields, and clubs that could be thrown accurately from up to 70 paces) as they were for their cattle-herding.

 Embracing Maasai Culture

-According to our guide, Rama Mmasa, the village we visited was relatively new to welcoming travelers.
+According to our Tanzania Journeys guide, Rama Mmasa, the village we visited was relatively new to welcoming travelers.
 So our time there felt less like an organized tour and more like being welcomed into a new friend’s home.

-They greeted us with the traditional polyphonic music of the Maasai culture.
-A leader (called the olaranyani) sang the rousing melody while females sang harmony on call-and-response vocals.
+They greeted us with the traditional polyphonic music of the Maasai people.
+A leader (called the olaranyani) sang the rousing melody while females sang harmony on call-and-response vocals, (known as namba).
 The males made guttural throat-singing sounds to provide rhythmic syncopation.

 When Maasai warriors come of age, the ceremony (known as eunoto) involves 10+ days of singing, dancing, and rituals, including the competitive jumping for which the Maasai are known.

-While the ladies performed a more demure dance and young men showed off their jumping prowess, he gave me a few basic instructions and a Maasai staff to hold onto.
+While the ladies performed a more demure dance and the younger men showed off their formidable jumping prowess, Daniel gave me a few basic instructions and a Maasai staff to hold onto.
 Then it was our turn to enter the circle.

 I’m highly competitive by nature, so I was determined to make a decent showing.
-Despite my 250-pound frame, I managed to match Daniel jump-for-jump the first few times, but by the end my “verts” were becoming decidedly more horizontal.
+Despite my 250-pound frame, I managed to match Daniel jump-for-jump the first few times.
+But by the end my “verts” were becoming decidedly more horizontal.

-Still, my efforts were earnest enough that the men smiled and shook my hand enthusiastically.
+Still, my efforts were earnest enough that the men all smiled and shook my hand enthusiastically.
 Through body language, it was easy to see that there was mutual respect there– from us for the richness of Maasai culture, and from them for our eagerness to participate in it.

 Inside A Maasai Hut